-Most bettors are familiar with betting on the “total” in football, more commonly referred to as the over/under.
-You can make the same type of bet in baseball, wagering on the number of runs scored by both teams combined.
+If you’re familiar with betting the over/under in football, the concept behind baseball totals betting is the same.
+You simply wager on the number of runs scored by both teams combined.

-For a detailed explanation of how totals betting works in MLB baseball betting accompanied by some helpful examples, read on!
+Read on for a detailed explanation of how totals betting works in MLB baseball, accompanied by some helpful examples.

 MLB Baseball Run Totals: The Most Common Outcomes

-The first thing we need to start betting the over/under with any kind of accuracy is to understand probabilities based on past results.
+Successful MLB totals betting starts with a fundamental understanding of the most probable outcomes based on past resulsts.
 The following chart shows how often certain totals occur in baseball, based on hundreds of thousands of games of data.

 Just as there are key numbers in numbers in football (i.e. totals that occur more frequently than others) there are also more common totals in baseball.
 As you can see from the chart, the odd numbers have higher frequencies because games cannot end in a tie.